 In 1996, 17-year-old Gilbert Valdez was charged with sexually assaulting a 15-year-old girl whom he knew in San Antonio, Texas.
-He was accused after driving her to the hospital, where she told staff she had been sexually assaulted.
+He was accused after driving her to the hospital.

 He was represented by his father, Lucio Valdez, a personal injury attorney with no experience as a criminal lawyer.
-In 1997, Gilbert Valdez pled guilty in return for a 10-year suspended sentence.
+In 1997, Gilbert Valdez pled no contest in return for a 10-year suspended sentence.

 After completing the term without further arrest, Gilbert Valdez learned that though he was not required to register as a sex offender at the time of his plea, the registration law had since changed.
-The change was retroactive to a period before Valdez pled guilty, meaning that he was required to register.
+The change was retroactive to a period before Valdez pled no contest, meaning that he was required to register.

 He began to re-investigate the case and discovered that the victim had told hospital officials and police that Valdez was not the person who assaulted her.